AckeeCZ/Spreadsheet-Localizer-Plugin/README.md

 ## Changelog

+- `1.1.0`
+  - Support for service accounts authentication
 - `1.0.0`
     - ⚠️ BREAKING CHANGE ⚠️
     - Configuration is moved to separate JSON which now needs to be provided